amazon-connect/amazon-connect-streams/Documentation.md

   in order to use the CCP in a standalone page, it is different for each instance.
 * `region`: Amazon connect instance region. ex: `us-west-2`. only required for chat channel.
 * `loginPopup`: Optional, defaults to `true`.
-Set to `false` to disable the login popup which is shown when the user's authentication expires.
+Set to `false` to disable the login popup
+   which is shown when the user's authentication expires.
+* `loginOptions`: Optional, only valid when `loginPopup` is set to `true`.
+   Provide an object with the following properties to open loginpopup in a new window instead of a new tab.
+   * `autoClose`: Optional, defaults to `false`.
+Set to `true` to automatically close the login popup after the user logs in.
+   * `height`: This allows you to define the height of the login pop-up window.
+   * `width`: This allows you to define the width of the login pop-up window.
+   * `top`: This allows you to define the top of the login pop-up window.
+   * `left`: This allows you to define the left of the login pop-up window.
 * `loginPopupAutoClose`: Optional, defaults to `false`.
 Set to `true` in conjunction with the `loginPopup` parameter to automatically close the login Popup window once the authentication step has completed.
 If the login page opened in a new tab, this parameter will also auto-close that tab.
+This can also be set in `loginOptions` if those options are used.
 * `loginUrl`: Optional.
 Allows custom URL to be used to initiate the ccp, as in the case of SAML authentication.
 * `softphone`: This object is optional and allows you to specify some settings surrounding the softphone feature of Connect.